ids-s1-20/project-mac_roni/proposal/proposal.md

 The dataset is a Skytrax User Reviews Dataset (published August 2nd, 2015) at <https://github.com/quankiquanki/skytrax-reviews-dataset> .

-General Theme: Which amenities impact the airline rating the most
+General Theme: Which amenities impact the airline rating the most?

 ## 2\.
 Data